Dylan-Paradis/AddressSplit/README.md

 ### Bugs with the Macro
 There are a few errors that you should be aware of with this macro.
 The following are noted
-* Any instances of proper nouns containing a cardinal direction (South, North, East, West) will inadvertently have the cardinal direction changed to an abbreviation.
-This possibly causes an incorrect street name.
-For example Southpoint Drive will become Spoint Dr, or Western Creek Road will become Wern Crk Rd.
-* Proper nouns containing an abbreviated word will be changed and could result in a misspelling.
-For exampel Ridgeway Drive will become Rdgway Dr. Less of an issue when the abbreviated word is part of a name, but not part of the proper noun itself.
-For example Hidden Valley Lane will become Hidden Vly Ln, which is still a valid identifiable address
 * Any instances of a misspelling of an word requiring abbreviated will be overlookd (Steet, Avaneu, Terace, etc.)

 ## The Address Split Functions